 • Wine/beer: Lamb meat pairs very well with wine or beer.
 Don’t worry, virtually all of the alcohol evaporates during the cooking process, leaving behind only the flavor.
 For a rich, earthy flavor, add 1/2 to 1 cup of beer (Guinness beer is a popular choice) along with the beef broth.
 Alternatively, add red wine (like Pinot Noir) for a sweeter taste.

-• Beef stock: Beef stock and beef broth can be used interchangeably without a large change in taste.
+• Beef stock: Beef stock and beef broth can be used interchangeably.
 Beef stock is made from bones, while broth is made from meat or vegetables.
 Stock often has a richer, deeper flavor, but broth allows other flavors from the stew to shine.
-A quick and easy hack is to use Better than Bouillon Roasted Beef Base.
-Or use a batch of the best bone broth, although it may have less meaty flavor compared to the other options.
+A quick and easy hack is to use this to make a quick beef broth.
+Or, make some homemade bone broth or chicken broth, although it may have a milder flavor compared to beef broth.

 Hot tip: If you add more veggies to the stew, you may need to increase the amount of beef broth to compensate.

-• Refrigerator: To store for up to four or five days, refrigerate cooled lamb stew in an airtight container.
-As it sits in the fridge, it will continue to develop its flavors and make for some killer leftovers.
+• Refrigerator: To store for up to five days, refrigerate cool lamb stew in an airtight container.
+As it sits in the fridge, it will continue to develop its flavors and make for killer leftovers.

 • Reheating: To reheat from the refrigerator, pour lamb stew into a pot and heat over medium heat, stirring gently until warmed through.
-To reheat from frozen, thaw overnight in the fridge or thaw on the stovetop over low heat, stirring frequently.
+If you find your stew is way too thick, add beef stock/broth as needed.

 More Hearty Soup & Stew Recipes